 - Arrange participants into teams and offer awards for the team that swims the most laps during the event.

 - Add a twist to your swim-a-thon and host a swim-a-thon relay.
-A relay removes the pressure from one individual as team members alternate laps, giving them a short break to catch their breath between turns and encourages teamwork.
+A relay removes the pressure from one individual as team members alternate laps, giving them a short break to catch their breath between turns and encouraging teamwork.

 - Coaches can participate in the fundraising event and the coach can even swim for a team or relay.